“Comfort of the imprisoned”: A Saint Louis motet, restored

 Rupert Peacock, bassus

-Acoustically modeled in the historical chambre du roi of the donjon Vincennes courtesy of data from VALSOUNDS.
+Acoustically modeled in the historical chambre du roi of the donjon Vincennes, courtesy of VALSOUNDS.

 Text and translation